 - The specialist areas are: School Counselor and Library/Media

-- Cost of the program is the cost for credits: For the 2012-2013 academic year it is $277/graduate credit hour for online courses plus $60/course.
-The 9 education courses you take are graduate so that is $2493 plus $60 x 4 courses = $240 for a total of $2733.
-The Internship you take while on the job is $277/credit hour x 12 credits for the year = $3324.
-Grand total = $6,057.
+- Cost of the program is the cost for credits: For the 2013-2014 academic year it is $220/graduate credit hour for online courses plus $72 in fees/credit.
+The 9 credits of education classes you take are graduate so that is $2,2629.
+Internship is completed during the first year of teaching which is 12 credit hours = $3,504.
+During your internship you will pay $60 for the scoring of your Teacher Work Sample (TWS) and $125 to help with supervisor costs.
+Grand total = $6,318.
 The Board of Regents could change the cost/credit, so this is an approximate cost.
 If you need to apply for financial aid, contact their office, 620-341-5457.
-Elaine Henrie is the director.
-You need to be enrolled in 6 credit hours of courses to qualify for financial aid, 5 in the summer (These requirements change, please check for current information).
+Elaine Henrie is the director and can be contacted via email at email@example.com.
+You need to be enrolled in 6 graduate credit hours during fall or spring semesters or 5 graduate credit hours in the summer to qualify for financial aid.
+These requirements may change, so please check with the Financial Aid office for current information.

 - Military Experience: If you've served 6 years, funding may be available for your course work.
 Contact John Parker at firstname.lastname@example.org or visit Troops to Teachers website, www.troopstoteachers.mo.gov.
 You may also call toll free @ 1-877-530-2765.